jburse/jekejeke-samples/jekrun/benchdist/README.md

 You can directly point the Jekejeke Prolog interpreter to the raw file, no need to download the GitHub repository.

+To allow for testing of slower Android devices there are also the following predicates to run reduced test cases:
+- rsuite: Collatz Computation from 1000-2000.
+- rsuite2: 4-Queens Problem.

 # SWI-Prolog Variant